AngelSHx/AngelSHx/README.md

 I look forward to contributing to open source projects and creating Data Science/Machine Learning tutorials and content.

 A little about me:
-- 🎓 Currently working towards my M.S in Business Analytics with a focus on Data Analytics and Security
+- 🎓  M.S in Business Analytics with a focus on Data Analytics and Security
     - Actively looking for roles in Data Science and Machine Learning.
     - Want to talk more about my projects, collaboration, etc., send me an email!
         - [<img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" height="15em" align="center" alt="Email Me" title="Email Me"/>](mailto:angelash303@gmail.com)